RMLio/rml-solid-demonstrator/README.md

-# Demonstrator 'Permissioned data sharing from existing source data'
+# Demonstrator 'Permissioned Data Sharing
+with Multiple Views'

 ## Introduction

-This demonstrator showcases the capabilities of the end-to-end pipeline presented in the paper 'Extending RML to Support Permissioned Data Sharing'.
+This demonstrator showcases the capabilities of the end-to-end pipeline presented in the paper 'Extending RML to Support Permissioned Data Sharing with Multiple Views'.

 The end-to-end pipeline takes heterogeneous data sources and an extended YARRRML mapping as input.
 Following YARRRML extensions are included in the extended YARRRML mapping: